kreisberg/my-bike/README.md

 ### Technologies

 To create this page I used HTML/CSS (BEM/SASS) and JavaScript.
+And also a Grid for some blocks and add AOS classes to animate elements.
+This page adapted for Mobile, Tablet and Desktop users.